BGP Enabled ServiceS (bess) Internet Drafts

 BGP Usage for SD-WAN Overlay Networks

-Authors: Linda Dunbar, Ali Sajassi, John Drake, Basil Najem, Susan Hares
+Authors: Linda Dunbar, Ali Sajassi, John Drake, Basil Najem, Sue Hares

 Working Group: BGP Enabled ServiceS (bess)

 This document explores the complexities involved in managing large scale Software Defined WAN (SD-WAN) overlay networks, along with various SD-WAN scenarios.
-Its objective is to illustrate how the BGP-based control plane can effectively manage large-scale SD-WAN overlay networks with minimal manual intervention.
+Its objective is to illustrate how a BGP-based control plane can effectively manage these overlay networks by distributing edge service reachability information, WAN port attributes, and underlay path details, thereby minimizing manual provisioning.

 Multicast and Ethernet VPN with Segment Routing P2MP and Ingress Replication